Tjaronn Chery: Groningen

 During the 2013–14 season, Chery joined Groningen on a permanent basis, with Emmen earning profit as a result of Chery's transfer.
 In the summer transfer, Chery almost joined Saudi Arabia side Al-Ahli Saudi, but the move was collapsed and stayed at the club throughout the season.
 Chery then started the 2014–15 season well when he scored two goals in the two games against Go Ahead Eagles and Heracles.
 Chery later scored three more goals by the end of 2014 for the side.
 Between January and April, he scored six times in twelve appearances in all competitions, including a goal against Vitesse in the quarter–finals of KNVB Cup.
 Chery went on to score against Cambuur, Willem II (twice), Feyenoord and NAC Breda.
 Chery also scored against Excelsior, as well as, setting up a goal, in a 3–0 in the semi–finals of KNVB Cup and helped the club win the KNVB Cup.
 It was the club's first major trophy and they qualified for the UEFA Europa League.
 Chery was ever present for the club in the 2014–15 season and finished the season as the club's top scorer with seventeen goals in forty–two appearances in all competitions.
 For his performance, Chery was voted the club's Player of the Year for the 2014–15 season.

 During his time at Groningen, Chery began to play as a playmaker.
 With his impressive display at Groningen, Chery's future at the club became uncertain, as continuous interests from Europe increased.
-Chery was linked with a move to Galatasaray and Seattle Sounders, but ruled out a move to America, insisting on remain playing in Europe.
+Chery was linked with a move to Galatasaray and Seattle Sounders FC, but ruled out a move to America, insisting on remain playing in Europe.
 In mid-July, Groningen accepted a bid from Queens Park Rangers for Chery and the move was proceed to medical.
 Following his departure, Chery departed Groningen on good terms, and he was given a farewell sendoff after a Groningen game against Cambuur in February 2016.